sagemath/trac_to_gh/Issue 9627.md

 # Issue 9627: converting from symbolic ring to int is broken,

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9627

 Original creator: syazdani